Omais-Rana/Code-and-Link-Utility-Suite/README.md

 ```
 --It also provides the option of downloading as PNG files in the user's default Download directory.<br>
 --In storage/app/qrcodes or /barcodes the codes are automatically stored (as PNG) after being generated.<br>
---In storage/app/qrcodes or /barcodes the codes are automatically stored (as PNG) after being generated.<br>
 --Original URLs and their shortened versions are stored in the database with the table named as "url_mappings".

 # Links: